 - The baby might be born with a somewhat cone-shaped head.
 This effect is considered normal and can occur in any vaginal delivery.

-The following effects are possible when delivery is assisted with suction:
+The following side effects are possible when delivery is assisted with suction:

 - A blood blister on the scalp, or cephalhematoma, can develop.
 It can take up to 6-8 weeks for the baby to completely heal.
-This condition does not impact the child’s brain.
+This condition does not impact a child’s brain.

 - There can be slight bruising of the scalp.
 The bruising normally disappears within a few days.